connornishijima/Pixie_Chroma/README.md

 **[@lixielabs](https://twitter.com/lixielabs)**

-## Pixie Chroma is the Coolest Character Display for Arduino and you Damn Well Know It Guys
+### Pixie Chroma is the Coolest Character Display for Arduino and You Damn Well Know It, Guys